tailhook/vagga/docs/volumes.rst

      size of the original contents.
 This is the limit of how much data you can write on the volume.

+   container
+     Copy contents of the folder of another container.
+Path to the source folder is the same as the mountpoint.

    owner-uid, owner-gid
      (default is to preserve) The user id of the owner of the directory.
 If not specified the ownership will be copied  from the original